 - Stabilization of the spine and pelvis

-- Transference of weight from the left side of the body to the right side of the body
+- Transference of weight from one side of the body to the other side of the body

 - Transference of weight from the upper body to the lower body, and vice versa